rm-hull/raspberry-racket/README.md

     SIGSEGV SEGV_ACCERR SI_CODE 2 fault on 0x204f398
     Aborted

-The aim of this [Lisp of Summer Projects submission](http://lispinsummerprojects.org/) is to get an up-to-date 5.3.x build compiled (with full build documentation) for the Raspberry Pi with a working DrRacket GUI and push it back into the Raspbian distro.
+The aim of this [Lisp in Summer Projects submission](http://lispinsummerprojects.org/) is to get an up-to-date 5.3.x build compiled (with full build documentation) for the Raspberry Pi with a working DrRacket GUI and push it back into the Raspbian distro.